 - If you were aware that you may be made redundant when you took out the policy

 - Pre-existing medical conditions (conditions that were diagnosed or treated before the insurance policy was taken out)

 - Chronic medical conditions (those that are long term and incurable)

 It's essential that you supply accurate information when applying for a policy - failure to do so would mean you'd be unlikely to get an appropriate quote and, in the event of a claim, your policy may be invalid.

 Other insurance options

-As stated, mortgage protection is a form of income protection, and for more information on related products such as unemployment cover, PPI and loan protection, see our income protection guides.
+As stated, mortgage protection is a form of income protection.
+For more information on related products such as unemployment cover, PPI and loan protection, see our income protection guides.